Use the field below to browse the Currier & Ives Collection at Springfield Museums

 Burning of the Ocean Monarch of Boston

 Nathaniel Currier was one of many artists who provided dramatic images of the conflagration to the public.
-An oil canvas painting by Samuel Walters (1811-1882) of the same scene is in the Peabody Essex Museum.
+An oil canvas painting by Samuel Walters (1811-1882) of the same scene is in the collection of the Peabody Essex Museum in Salem, Massachusetts.

 Users, log in to add this piece to your personal lightboxReturn To Search Results